fsprojects/FAKE/README.markdown

 For instance custom build tasks can be added simply by referencing .NET assemblies and using the corresponding classes.

-See the [project home page](http://fsharp.github.com/FAKE/) for full details and documentation.
+See the [project home page](http://fsharp.github.com/FAKE/) for tutorials and [API documentation](http://fsharp.github.io/FAKE/apidocs/index.html).

 # Build the project